Query Fanout Estimator

 • Output: Predicted fanout queries

-2. Research & Insights
+2. Research and insights

-3. Create Content Brief
+3. Create content brief

 • Ensure the brief mandates coverage for each high-intent sub-query

-4. Generate Article
+4. Generate article

-This workflow ensures your content isn’t just optimized for a single phrasing—but for the full set of searches Answer Engines are likely to run behind that prompt.
+This workflow ensures your content isn’t just optimized for a single phrasing—but for the full set of searches answer engines are likely to run behind that prompt.

 Best practices

-• Use natural-language prompts that mirror real user questions; the fanout will be more realistic.
+• Use natural language prompts that mirror real user questions; the fanout will be more realistic.

 • Store the fanout output in a reusable label (e.g., query_fanout_estimate) so it can power multiple downstream steps.

-• Use fanout results to design FAQs, headings, and section structure that map directly to the likely sub-queries Answer Engines care about.
+• Use fanout results to design FAQs, headings, and section structure that map directly to the likely sub-queries answer engines care about.